Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 When it comes to animation styles, that too depends on what you’re saying and who you’re saying it to.

-Some requirements demand 3D or character animation, while others can do the job just fine with say, a whiteboard style for example.
+Some requirements demand 3D animation or character animation, while others can do the job just fine with say, a whiteboard animation style for example.

 Training is essentially delivering information to an audience in a way that’s easy to understand, and more importantly, for them to remember.

-To that end, two things you really don’t want your videos to be, are: 1) confusing and 2) boring.
+To that end, two things you really don’t want your cybersecurity tutorial videos to be described as: confusing and boring.

 Anything that helps accomplish this goal, is a useful tool to try.